VoidMobVoidMob

 ~200ms

-4G/5G network latency
+4G/5G carrier network response times

 Financial platforms demonstrate the biggest gap.
 PayPal verification, Stripe onboarding, and cryptocurrency exchange registrations all perform better with mobile IPs.
 These platforms specifically whitelist mobile carrier ASNs because legitimate users frequently access services from phones.